Emfro/Lagerhanteraren/README.md

 - Quit

 ##Build
+This is build using a makefile.

+#Program
-This program is built by means of a makefile.
-To compile and run one must simply write "make run".
+To compile and run the program one must simply write "make run".
 To compile and run separately, one must simply write "make lagermain", and then "./lager" to run the program.

+#Tests
+To make use of the tests, one must have test.input in the same folder as the program, and then write "make test", which runs the tests.

 ##Usage
 The program is used by following the guidelines given during runtime, using the acceptable input given to the user.